cs544-wisc/f23/p7/README.md

 will be different processes, launching from the same Python program.

 Learning objectives:
-* write code for Kafka producers
-* write code for Kafka consumers
+* write code for Kafka producers and consumers
 * apply streaming techniques to achive "exactly once" semantics
-* write to different Kafka topics
 * use manual and automatic assignment of Kafka topics and partitions
-* ensure atomic writes to files

 Before starting, please review the [general project directions](../projects.md).

 ## Clarifications/Correction

 * none yet

 ## Container setup